 A co-operative usually only allows a limited distribution of profits to members (some don’t allow any).
 This business structure encourages a democratic style of management and promotes the concepts of sharing resources and delegation to increase competitiveness.

-In Western Australia, co-operatives must comply with the requirements of the Co-operatives Act 2009 and be registered with the Consumer Protection division of the Department of Mines, Industry Regulation and Safety.
+In Western Australia, co-operatives must comply with the requirements of the Co-operatives Act 2009 (which was amended effective 1 January 2017) and be registered with the Consumer Protection division of the Department of Mines, Industry Regulation and Safety.

 - Generally inexpensive to register.